Delapouite/kakoune-i3/README.md

 New windows display a *cloned view*: same buffer, same line.

 A `i3` user-mode is also declared.
-With the mapping in the Install section above:
+With the mapping in the _Install_ section above:

-`<space>3k` will open a new window above the current one.
+`,3k` will open a new window above the current one.

 ## Screenshots